Sick or injured hedgehog?

 Sick, injured and orphaned hedgehogs are very susceptible to hypothermia.
 Staggering is a sign of hypothermia and so is ‘sunbathing’ as they spread themselves out in the sun in an attempt to get some heat into their bodies.
 If you find a hedgehog in this state they need your help quickly.
 Take them inside in a box and place a well-wrapped hot water bottle underneath them.
-Fill the bottle with hot tap water (not boiling), you should be able to hold your hand comfortably on the bottle when wrapped.
-It's REALLY important that the bottle is not allowed to go cold, it will do more harm than good, so it needs changing often.
-Once you have the hedgehog settled, call the British Hedgehog Preservation Society on 01584 890 801 or your local carer for further advice.
+Fill the bottle with hot tap water (not boiling) - you should be able to hold your hand comfortably on the bottle when wrapped.
+It's really important that the bottle is not allowed to go cold or it will do more harm than good, so change the water frequently.
+Once you have the hedgehog settled, call the British Hedgehog Preservation Society (BHPS) on 01584 890 801.

 The hoglets should be handled using gloves (so your smell does not get on them) and placed on a covered hot water bottle and then covered with a small towel.
 If you only find one do have a look for more.
-Once settled, call the British Hedgehog Preservation Society or a local hedgehog carer for advice – click here for a list.
+Once settled, call the British Hedgehog Preservation Society (BHPS) for advice.